fluxusfrequency/blog/integrating-react-with-backbone.md

 module.exports = UsersView;
 ```

-That's it, mostly just boilerplate.
+That's it.
+Mostly just boilerplate.
 In fact, pretty much all of our Backbone views will look like this.
 A simple extension of `BaseView` that defines a `component()` method.
 That method instantiates a React component and returns it to the `render()` method in the `BaseView`, which in turn is called by the `mainView`'s `pageRender()` method.

 #### React Component